wangtao0101/parse-import-es6/README.md

 # parse-import-es6
-a new fast import parse without dep like babylon, including deal with comments
+a new fast import parse without dependence like babylon, support deal with comments